-Figure 6: Distribution of Reserves Appreciation in the U.S. OCS off the Coasts of Texas, Louisiana, Mississippi, and Alabama by Type and State
+Figure 6: Distribution of Reserves Appreciation in the OCS off the Coasts of Texas, Louisiana, Mississippi, and Alabama by Type and State

-5. Undiscovered Resources: Estimates of the undiscovered resources for State waters off the coasts of Texas, Louisiana, Mississippi, and Alabama have a mean of 1.50 Bbo and 37.31 Tcf (8.14 BBOE total) (figure 7(a) and table 2(a)).
+5. Undiscovered Resources: Estimates of the undiscovered resources for State waters off the coasts of Texas, Louisiana, Mississippi, and Alabama have a mean of 1.55 Bbo and 40.38 Tcf (8.74 BBOE total) (figure 7(a) and table 2(a)).
 Similarly, estimates for the OCS have a mean of 24.70 Bbo and 42.58 Tcf (32.27 BBOE total) (figure 7(b) and table 2(b)).
+Increases in reportable undiscovered oil and gas volumes in State waters in the last several years are largely attributed to an updated assessment of the Jurassic Smackover Formation by the USGS (Birdwell et al., 2024).